imposecrowes/instagram-comments-work-skin/readme.md

 ## Instagram Comment Work Skin
 Adds Instagram comments to your fic

-## There's a wiki!
-See the wiki for specific examples and further explanations

 ## Structure of this repo
 I wanted this to be super user friendly, but also match Instagram as much as possible, so the templates are a little complex.
 There is an example file and templates with placeholders, if that's easier for you.
 If you have any issues, you can email (see github bio) or leave a comment on the posted tutorial on AO3